-\subsection{Hub power management}
+\subsubsection{Hub power management}

-Once the charging price decisions for a period are made, the EV owners select their hubs as discussed in Subsection \ref{price response by EVs}.
-Thereafter, each hub engages in the management of its power sources to fulfill the charging demand of the arriving EVs with the goal to maximize its gross profit for the current time period.
-This is accomplished by each hub using a mixed integer linear programming model (see Appendix \ref{Appendix: Power mgmt} for details).
-The decision variables in the model are the quantities for the following: DA commitment used for EV charging ($da_t^{i,ev}$), DA commitment used for BSS charging ($da_t^{i,bss}$), excess DA commitment sent back to the RT market ($da_t^{i,rt}$), power purchase from the RT market for EV charging ($rt_t^{i,ev}$), and BSS power discharged for EV charging ($bss_t^{i,ev}$).
-The details of the hub power management model are provided in Appendix \ref{Appendix: Power mgmt}.
+For each time period, once the charging demands for the hubs are determined, each hub engages in the management of its power sources to minimize the cost of power usage and thereby maximize gross profit.
+For this, each hub solves a mixed integer linear programming (MILP) model (see Appendix \ref{Appendix: Power mgmt}).
+The decision variables in the MILP model are DA power used for EV charging ($da_t^{i,ev}$), DA power used for BSS charging ($da_t^{i,bss}$), DA power sold back to the RT market ($da_t^{i,rt}$), RT power used for EV charging ($rt_t^{i,ev}$), and BSS power used for EV charging ($bss_t^{i,ev}$).